PedeyTey/ProjectFiles/README.md

-This is just a simple little github for the most important files of my master's thesis
+This is just a simple little repository for the most important files of my master's thesis